Melledy/LunarCore/README.md

 - Npc shops handled
 - Gacha system
 - Mail system
+- Friend system (Assists are not working yet)
 - Forgotten hall (with 1.4.0 features)
 - Simulated universe (Runs can be finished, but many features are missing)